Infineon/mtb-example-psoc6-radar-presence/README.md

 6. Confirm that the kit LED blinks at approximately 1 Hz.

    The presence information is provided either as a macro or micro presence which can be seen through prints on the terminal.
 In addition, the onboard LED turns red which indicates that the radar detected a target.
 When the target leaves the detection zone, the terminal prints a absence message and LED turns green.
+For CY8CKIT-062S2-AI, LED2 (red) will turn ON for absence message.

 ### Sensor information and LEDs